Tourism in Sri Lanka: History

 Sri Lanka reopened for tourism in January 2021 under a health protocol involving pre-flight and post-arrival tests for Coronavirus.
 Tourists could visit a series of designated locations under 'bio bubble' concept avoiding contact with locals and stay at a number of certified hotels.
-An updated list is made available at the Sri Lanka Tourism promotion authority website section called 'Hello Again' helloagain.
+An updated list was made available at the Sri Lanka Tourism promotion authority website section 'Hello Again'.
 Prior to the official opening, a controversy erupted over tourists brought from Ukraine by a former Ambassador to Russia, where health protocols were breached.
 It was later described as a pilot project.
-The first tourists after the Covid-19 closure arrived in Ukraine's SkyUp Airlines at Mattala Airport on December 28 as part of the so-called pilot project.
+The first tourists after the COVID-19 closure arrived in Ukraine's SkyUp Airlines at Mattala Airport on December 28 as part of the so-called pilot project.
 In January and February 2021 Sri Lanka welcomed 5,048 tourists, down from 435,941 in 2020, before airports closed in March.

+Visitor statistics

+Most visitors arriving in Sri Lanka on a short-term basis were from the following countries:

 Attractions

 Tourist attractions are classifiable as natural or anthropogenic.
 Natural attractions include nature spots, flora and fauna, and places with a pleasant climate.
 Geotourism sites may also be included in this category.
 Anthropogenic attractions include archaeological and cultural attractions, historical and religion sites, performing arts and folklore, handicrafts and artifacts.